Food and the Scottish royal household: Kitchens in the royal palaces

 There are no 16th-century inventories of kitchen equipment in the palaces.
+Much of the equipment was moved when the monarchs progressed between residences.
+In 1595, an exchequer official John Skene suggested that money could be saved by buying essentials for each palace kitchen rather than carting things around, noting:To eschew the exorbitant expenses maid upoun the cariage of thair majesties houshald stuff, it war very necessair to buy spetis (spits), raxis (racks), fyre vessell and tin vessell and put the same in Falkland, Stiviling, Linlithgow and Halyrudhous, so many as micht convenientlie furneis and staik thair majesteis keichingis.

-There are references in the treasurer's accounts to making furnishings, like the chests or "great kists" made for the petty larder and the silver vessel house at Stirling in 1532 made from "Eastland boards".
+There are references in the treasurer's accounts to making furnishings for kitchens, like the chests or "great kists" made for the petty larder and the silver vessel house at Stirling in 1532 made from "Eastland boards".
 The same carpenters panelled or partitioned a space called the "kitchen dressory" where food was plated up for serving.
 They made an oak table for the dressory, a frame for the serving hatch, and a chest for dried salmon.
 Four gardeners improved a kitchen garden and sowed lettuce and thyme.

 Two iron frying pans were bought for the king's kitchen in 1525 and new pewter was bought for Christmas, including four chargers for the king's table, and other dishes and English plates.
 Murdo Stirling, pâtissier for Mary of Guise, bought four waffle irons in March 1539, and in June 1540 supervised the installation of ovens in the king's ships, including the Salamander for a voyage to Orkney.